Phonics at Saint Mary's

 Phonics is a way of teaching children to read and write by blending and segmenting individual sounds.
 Every letter and different combinations of letters make particular sounds for example the letter ‘s’ makes a hissing like a snake.
-At Saint Mary’s we follow the Letters and Sounds Programme of teaching which is split into 6 phases that systematically build on skills and knowledge of previous learning.
-Alongside Letters and Sounds we use Jolly Phonics actions for learning sounds and SuperSonic Phonics for activities to develop early literacy skills.
+At Saint Mary’s we use Monster Phonics in our teaching of phonics to develop early literacy skills.
 To support reading, we send books home, and have subscriptions to BugClub and Teach Your Monster To Read.

 Children throughout Reception and Key stage 1 take part in daily phonics sessions.
 These sessions focus on key reading skills such as decoding to read words and segmenting the sounds in a given word to spell.
 During Phonics lessons we also teach children to read and write ‘tricky words’ also known as ‘sight words.’
 These are words that you cannot sound out and children are just expected to remember how to read and write.